Previews courtesy of Athletic Communications Departments

 Central Michigan Chippewas (3-9, 0-0 MAC)

 Central Michigan Volleyball left their trip to Milwaukee with a three-set sweep over the host Panthers.
 The victory marked the first victory sweep for the Chippewas under Arielle Wilson.
-Abby Olin led CMU offensively with 10 kills, hitting .421and had three total blocks.
-Izzy Swiercz and Taylor Cripe each charted 9 kills, hitting .400 and .261, respectively.
+Abby Olin lead CMU offensively with 10 kills, hitting .421and had three total blocks.
+Izzy Swiercz and Taylor Cripe each charted 9 kills hitting .400 and .261 respectively.
 In Milwaukee, the Chippewas dropped matches to Iowa State (0-3) and South Alabama (1-3).
-Overall on the trip, Central Michigan hit .224 as a team, led by Grace Thomas, who hit .400 with 17 kills.
-At the service line, CMU charted 14 aces and blocked 19 balls.
+Overall on the trip, Central Michigan hit .224 as a team, led by Grace Thomas hitting .400 with 17 kills.
+At the service line, CMU charted 14 aces, and blocked 19 balls.

 Western Michigan Broncos (3-10, 0-0 MAC)